testomatio/docs/src/content/docs/getting-started/start-from-scratch.md

 ![Create test suite](./images/New_0g8uRrQa_2024-07-10.png)

-We have implemented **Bulk edit**, which enables you to create as many test suites as you need:
+Testomat.io has implemented **Bulk edit**, which enables you to create as many test suites as you need:

 ![Open Bulk edit](./images/New_AWU2XnsC_2024-07-10.png)